streetcomplete/StreetComplete/README.md

 ## Differences to StreetComplete
 * Non-optional differences to StreetComplete
-  * No statistics: To avoid unfair competition, a slightly changed name avoids changes being counted towards StreetComplete statistics, making the star count rather useless (thus it is not shown)
+  * No star count on main screen
   * When using auto-upload, an indicator now shows when there are changes waiting to be uploaded
   * Dark theme uses dark buttons
   * Prevent short scroll to user location at app start when map was at a different position
   * Downloading data will interrupt upload queue (will resume afterwards)